Asher978/Rent_Maps/README.md

 For real-estate purchases, most information is available online (previous selling price, neighbor's price, land value, etc.).
 Yet for renting, none of this information is available for renters or landlords - SF & NYC Index aims to change that by bringing price transparency to the market.

 ### Project Updates
 This project is undergoing major development...
-Consistent updates will be provided.
-A deployed version will be launched very soon where we will ask `USERS` to start providing the `DATA`
+Consistent updates will be provided. ~~A deployed version will be launched very soon where we will ask `USERS` to start providing the `DATA`~~
+  - [x] Live version was realease - April 9th

 ### Why: